Articles on basic care and considerations for new or prospective owners.

 Wondering where to buy a hedgehog?
 Start here!

 Meet the other critters that call or have called Hedgehog Valley their home!

 new!!
 Hedgehog Valley News

 Visit our blog to see what's up at Hedgehog Valley

 This color guide is a work in progress as it has become clear over the years that the color system that I learned early in my days as a hedgehog judge is not valid.
 The original system was based on the assumption that the reason for some of the variation is that our pet hedgehogs are a hybrid of the white bellied and Algerian hedgehog species.
 It sounded like a good idea at the time, after all, there were no photos available of Algerian hedgehogs to compare.

-Now, new information is available and if you look here and here, you can clearly see the that there is no way that the high pigment colors previously referred to as Algerian are a characteristic of Algerian hedgehogs.
+Now, new information is available and if you look here and here, you can clearly see the that there is no way that the high pigment colors previously referred to as Algerian are a characteristic of Algerian hedgehogs having hybrid with the white bellied hedgehogs.
 However, at the time of this writing, pretty much nothing is known about the actual genetics behind hedgehog colors.
 The information that I bring to this page is based on my personal observations from raising more than 30 generations of hedgehogs, as well as input from other breeders with similar experience.